 Miscegenated Family Album

-Lorraine O’Grady’s Miscegenated Family Album grew out of a 1980 performance called Nefertiti/Devonia Evangeline, which took place in front of a series of projected images similar to the ones seen here.
-The piece examined the troubled relationship between O’Grady and her dead sister, Devonia Evangeline, by way of juxtaposed portraits of the Egyptian queen Nefertiti and her sister Mutnedjmet.
-(The Brooklyn Museum has a large collection of similar Egyptian New Kingdom relief sculpture on view in the galleries of ancient Egyptian art on the third floor.)
-O’Grady found not only a physical resemblance between Nefertiti and her sister but also uncanny similarities in their stories: both died or disappeared in their mid-thirties.
+Lorraine O’Grady’s photographs grew out of a 1980 performance called Nefertiti/Devonia Evangeline, which took place in front of a series of projected images similar to the ones seen here.
+The work examined the troubled relationship between O’Grady and her deceased sister, Devonia Evangeline, through juxtaposed portraits of the Egyptian queens Nefertiti and Mutnedjmet, of a later reign, proposed by some scholars to be Nefertiti’s sister.
 Though the subject matter is deeply personal, it allows O’Grady to address issues of class, racism, ethnography, and African American art.
-Thus, the artist attempts in her own words to “make the historic personal and the personal historic.”
+Thus, as the artist says, her work attempts to “make the historic personal and the personal historic.”

 Silver dye bleach photograph (Cibachrome)

 32 prints each: 20 x 16 in.
 (50.8 x 40.6 cm)

 Frame: 38 1/8 x 27 1/2 in.
 (96.8 x 69.9 cm) (show scale)